N07070/Dashboard/README.md

 * **Time** : Displays the current time.
 More of a test in JQuery and JS than something you would like to use.
 * **Weather App** : Do you want to know the current weather in your city ?
 Well, this app will display it for you !
 * **Bananas** : And this is why I started writing guidelines.
+* **Computer Information** : This plugin is more of a test than anything, and is not actived by default.
+It is used to display the information given by a RESTfull API, which is part of the [APy repo](https://github.com/N07070/APy).
 * **Twitter Search** : A plugin that displays a specific twitter search results.